adityavar808/AI_Driven_Traffic_Violation_Detection_System/README.md

 This repository contains the source code and related files for the **AI Driven Traffic Violation Detection System** project.

-⚠️ **Note:** The **main branch** does not contain project files.
-All code, backend, and frontend components are organized in separate branches.

 ---

 ## 📂 How to Access the Repository